radius-project/design-notes/resources/2024-06-resource-extensibility-feature-spec.md

 *Resource schema authoring*: Define a schema for the custom resource types that my application uses in Radius.
 The schema defines the structure and properties of the custom resource type.

-*Auto guidance for schema authoring*: The resource schema authoring tool provides auto guidance and validation to help the user author the schema.
-The auto guidance tool provides suggestions and recommendations to the user based on the schema that they are authoring.
+*Auto completion for schema authoring*: The resource schema authoring tool provides auto completion like intellisense in VSCode to help the user author the schema.

 *Consistency and uniformity in the schema*: The authored resource schema is consistent and uniform across all the custom resource types that the user defines.